JaddotWuzHere/Tartarus/README.md

 ```

 Obviously, if your Nether world name is named something different, you would rename it to that instead.

-## Biome List
-> Currently I haven't taken proper updated pictures of each biome yet, but I'm planning on making a list of all the biomes and some descriptions of them in the Wiki of this repository.

 ## Minor Pack Configuration
 Options such as changing the biome sizes, changing the frequency of biomes and/or disabling them completely etc can be edited in `options.yml` of the pack.
 For more information, check out the Wiki page on how to do that [here](https://github.com/Jason-Ding19/Tartarus/wiki/Modifying-the-Config-Pack).